Fired-up Bairstow will have 'bit between teeth' - Root

 Some of Bairstow's best performances in an England shirt have come when he has been fired up, or arrived at a match with a point to prove.

-"Jonny does thrive off things like this," fellow Yorkshireman Root said.
+"Jonny thrives off things like this," fellow Yorkshireman Joe Root said.

 "I'm sure he will want to entertain the local crowd.
 I think it is set up nicely for him, but you have still got to go and do it."